seandearnaley/seandearnaley.com/content/pages/about.md

 I’ve been developing applications since I was a teenager.
 I started a popular music website when I was 14 and I’ve been producing music under the artist name **[Human Being](https://soundcloud.com/humanbeingmusic)** since 1998.

-I built up a large following with my music website TheDSC, in 1997 I was fortunate enough to win several internationally recognized awards which allowed me to move to the United States to work.
+I built up a large following with my music website TheDSC, in 1997 I was fortunate enough to win several internationally recognized awards which allowed me to move to the United States.
 I was hired to write for the popular hip-hop group **[Wu-Tang Clan](https://wutangclan.com/)**.

 In 2002 I began developing commercial applications for governments and corporations.
-I worked on many important projects, including intranet systems for the **[United Nations (the International Atomic Energy Agency)](https://www.iaea.org/)**, an ISO 9000 management system for **[British Oxygen](https://www.boconline.co.uk/)** and several intranet systems for companies like **[Sterilite](https://www.sterilite.com/)**, **[Intel](https://www.intel.com/)**, and **Compaq**.
+I worked on many projects, including intranet systems for the **[United Nations (the International Atomic Energy Agency)](https://www.iaea.org/)**, an ISO 9000 management system for **[British Oxygen](https://www.boconline.co.uk/)** and several intranet systems for companies like **[Sterilite](https://www.sterilite.com/)**, **[Intel](https://www.intel.com/)**, and **Compaq**.

-After working for corporations, I established a specialization in Homelessness Management Systems with [Simtech Solutions](http://www.simtechsolutions.com/).
-I did some significant work for the **United States Federal Government** working on database systems, advanced reporting and developed several mobile applications for homelessness and social service platforms (**Point In Time**, **[Counting.Us](https://counting.us/)**).
+I spent several years working on Homelessness Management Systems with [Simtech Solutions](http://www.simtechsolutions.com/).
+I did significant work for the **United States Federal Government** working on databases, advanced reporting and several mobile applications for homelessness and social service platforms (**Point In Time**, **[Counting.Us](https://counting.us/)**).

-As I studied in Liverpool, England, I contributed to the development of the **Binary Cell**, the cities first surround sound studio/ a collaboration with several Liverpool Institute of Performing Arts alumni,
+During my CS studies in Liverpool, England, I contributed to the development of the **Binary Cell**, the cities first surround sound studio/ a collaboration with several Liverpool Institute of Performing Arts alumni,

-I moved back to the US in 2013.
 In 2017 I worked as a Principal Engineer for a large education company in the Boston area, I worked on a lesson delivery pipeline providing education to 6 million kids across the United States.

 Today I work for [Indigo AG](https://www.indigoag.com/), a AG-Tech startup based in Boston, MA.

-Check out [my music](https://soundcloud.com/humanbeingmusic), check out my [writing](https://medium.com/@seandearnaley), join my [professional network](https://www.linkedin.com/in/sean-dearnaley-8577a973/) and please [get in touch](mailto:seandearnaley@hotmail.com) if you’d like to hire me for something!
+Check out [my music](https://open.spotify.com/artist/4h5wHTiBLKxl91tKgOW6XW), check out my [writing](https://medium.com/@seandearnaley), join my [professional network](https://www.linkedin.com/in/sean-dearnaley-8577a973/) and please [get in touch](mailto:seandearnaley@hotmail.com) if you’d like to hire me for something!